 Solvency reserves are amounts required to meet the regulatory actuarial standards to provide protection to policyholders against the impact of fluctuations in and unexpected adverse experience in the Group's business.
-The regulatory standards are imposed by the RBNZ under the Insurance (Prudential Supervision) Act 2010 (IPSA).
+The regulatory standards are imposed by the RBNZ under IPSA.
 Refer to Note 20 for further details.